cjamiev/app-accessory/README.md

 # q
 This project is designed to improve work efficiency.
 It features a UI with the following capabilities
-- Executing batch scripts at the click of a button (including passing in arguments)
+- Executing batch scripts at the click of a button (including passing in arguments) Note scripts can either 'detach' (will not block UI but will autoclose terminal when finished), 'block' (will block UI but will not autoclose terminal), or will not open up terminal.
 - Copy content on to clipboard
 - Timer for events (pop up alert when done)
 - Links to saved pages